dfuenzalida/LispyLite/README.md

 * Any other datatype (eg. Strings, symbols)
 * Any data structures beyond lists
+* Any actual Scheme specification (such as R5RS or later)
 * Laziness
 * Macros
 * Host language interop